Why Jessica Alba & Gabrielle Union Didn't Break The "Bad Boys" Universe By "Adding Vaginas"

 Ahead of the premiere, Alba and Union spoke to Refinery29 about how much executive producing a series like L.A.’s Finest really changes the experience.
 The short answer?
 A lot.
 The long answer?
 Keep reading to find out.
 Especially since it involves a stepmom image rehabilitation program, cool teens, and the reminder that vaginas never take away from any story.

-Refinery29: What did you enjoy most about adapting such a “masculine” franchise with two women of colour now at the center?
+Refinery29: What did you enjoy most about adapting such a “masculine” franchise with two women of color now at the center?

 “The same way witty cop banter works for dudes, women appreciate it as well.
 Just like Marcus (Lawrence) is more of the family guy, and Mike Lowrey (Smith) is more of the single dude, is a bit of a ladies’ man.
 I think it's dope Syd is a ladies and a dude’s man.
 She’s sexually fluid, and we show that.”